Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Introduction

 \item We then carry out a well-posedness analysis and derive Duhamel estimates on the relevant time scale.
 To this end, we employ a combinatorial argument (see \cite{C07,DG16,X25}) to identify the relevant time scale and derive decay properties of the solution; see \autoref{sec:wellp}.

 \item Finally, we establish the nonlinear LDP by combining Duhamel's formula with the above estimates, thereby completing the proof; see \autoref{sec:nonlinear}. \end{itemize}

-(b)~In the one-dimensional periodic setting, that is, on the torus $\mathbb T$, we compare our method with that of \cite{GGKS23}. \begin{itemize} \item In the linear setting, the analysis relies on the G\"artner-Ellis theorem, which reduces the problem to the computation of the {\em cumulant generating function}, leading to the {\em rate function} via the {\em Fenchel-Legendre transform} and thus to the linear LDP.
-In contrast, we directly exploit the distribution of the squared modulus of the linear solution, combined with analytic and probabilistic arguments, which simplifies the original argument.
-By the way, Liang and Wang also provided a new proof, avoiding combinatorial arguments and instead relying on analytic methods, for the linear LDP within the framework of the G\"artner-Ellis theorem; see \cite{LW25}. \item In addition, our approach does not rely on normal form reduction, which in \cite{GGKS23} are based on number-theoretic analysis of Diophantine equations over $\mathbb{Z}$.
-In the quasi-periodic setting, even if one attempts a normal form transformation, it is not expected to be effective, as such Diophantine equations generally do not admit an effective resolution.
-Nevertheless, normal form methods remain a powerful tool for revealing finer dynamical structures on longer time scales \cite{S23}. \end{itemize} \end{remark}
+(b)~In the one-dimensional periodic setting, that is, on the torus $\mathbb T$, we compare our method with that of \cite{GGKS23}. \begin{itemize} \item In the linear setting, the analysis of~\cite{GGKS23} is based on the G\"artner--Ellis theorem, reducing the derivation of the large deviation principle (LDP) to the computation of the {\em cumulant generating function}.
+The associated {\em rate function} is then obtained through the {\em Fenchel--Legendre transform}, yielding the linear LDP.
+Moreover, their argument relies on specific number-theoretic properties of $\mathbb Z$, whose analogues in the quasi-periodic setting seem unavailable.

+In contrast, we directly exploit the explicit distribution of the squared modulus of the linear solution, combined with truncation and probabilistic arguments, which is new and simplifies the original argument.
+Independently, Liang and Wang also provided a new proof, avoiding combinatorial arguments and instead relying on analytic methods, for the linear LDP within the framework of the G\"artner-Ellis theorem; see \cite{LW25}. \end{itemize} \end{remark}